HillJustin/HillJustin.github.io/direction/index.md

 * *Rebuilding with Lived Hospitality*.
 Five-year strategy.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 2020 - 2025.
 Ideated, executed, and implemented long-term communications strategy, including voice and tone, for rebuilding the Master's Program through relatable, first-person, lived experience as resistance against alienation in a primarily virtual, post-pandemic environment.

 * *Bringing in the Fold*.
-One-year campaign SUNY at Stony Brook.
+One-year campaign.
+SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 2021 - 2022.
 Instagram campaign, website expansion, and student interviews representing the department's extant manifold of internationally diverse student experiences. [@StonyBrookPhilArt](https://www.Instagram.com/StonyBrookPhilArt).

+  * Statements of Research Interests.

+  * Narratives.

+  * Testimonials.

+  * Interviews.

 * *Taking Up Study in Brooklyn*.
 One-year campaign.
 SUNY at Stony Brook.
 Master of Arts Program in Philosophy and the Arts.
 2020 - 2021.
 Instagram campaign and website expansion emphasizing lived experience, personal narrative, and pedagogic hospitality.
 Tripled enrollment post-COVID. [@StonyBrookPhilArt](https://www.Instagram.com/StonyBrookPhilArt), especially [Hospitality at the Table](https://www.instagram.com/p/CYaHJhjFE-i/?utm_source=ig_web_copy_link) (see below).